Instructions for Authors

 American Ornithologists' Union.
 1998.
 Checklist of North American Birds.
 7th ed.

-Suggestions for preparing figures can be found in Scientific Style and Format: The CSE Manual for Authors, Editors and Publishers, 7th edition (Council of Science Editors), and The Chicago Manual of Style, 16th edition (The University of Chicago Press).
+Suggestions for preparing figures can be found in Scientific Style and Format: The CSE Manual for Authors, Editors and Publishers, 8th edition (Council of Science Editors), and The Chicago Manual of Style, 16th edition (University of Chicago Press).

-Color figures may be submitted for review, but they will appear in black and white in print.
+Color figures may be submitted for review, but they will appear in grayscale in print.
 You may request that the figure be provided in color as an online enhancement to the electronically published paper.
 Figures may be published in color if deemed necessary by the Editor in Chief, subject to a printing cost to be met by the authors of the accepted paper.

 For further information about the preparation of figures, see the Guidelines for Artwork.